It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 It doesn't matter.

-Doesn't matter that he did the announcement during the program.
+It doesn't matter that he did the announcement during the program.

 The only thing that matters is I can't talk about what he said because I don't know it.

-But I thought the two fundamental things he told me was the Republican Party can't win with only its voters anymore, and that the American people are segregating and so have segregated themselves into groups, and they have to be approached that way.
+But I thought the two fundamental things he told me was the Republican Party can't win with only its voters anymore.

 There are voters who want to be treated as members of groups, not individuals.

-He said, Rush, you may disagree with it, and you may get bad for the country, but that's the way it is.
+You make it bad for the country, but that's the way it is.

 I can't deal with what I wish was the case.

-I have to deal if I'm gonna get elected, then I've got to approach the American people in the way they're now living their lives and organizing themselves, and I can't appear to be ripping it to shreds.
+If I'm going to get elected, then I've got to approach the American people in the way they're now living their lives and organizing themselves.

-So he was he was cool, he was very forthcoming, and he had it all figured out, by the way.
+And he had it all figured out, by the way.

-It was clear that it was his set of ideas and not a bunch of advisors that he was uh trying to remember what he had been told, or what's it clear it was his ideas and his strategy and so forth.
+It was clear that it was his set of ideas and not a bunch of advisors that he was trying to remember what he had been told.

-I mean, you talk about diversity, you talk about wide ranging views.
+I mean, you talk about diversity.

 The two things that concern me about this are things that concern me in every campaign cycle.

-The second thing, and I have mentioned this too, second thing that that I don't know, bothers me.
+The second thing, and I have mentioned this too, second thing that I don't know, bothers me.

-Uh by the way, I'll tell you who has grown some guts here recently, and maybe she has always had them, I just didn't know.
+By the way, I'll tell you who has grown some guts here recently.

-Carly Fiorina is on fire out there.
+Carly Fiorina is on fire out there in California.

-She's calling the liberals out by name, and she's not taking prisoners.
+She's calling the liberals out by name and she's not taking prisoners.

 And this is such a marked change from, you know, when she was in the McCain stable.

-I don't want to say harem, because I don't think that quite works.
+I don't want to say harem because I don't think that quite works.

 I don't see McCain with a harem, but a stable.

-You know, she was in there with Meg Whitman.
+She was in there with Meg Whitman.

 And here come the litmus tests.